bebo1719/textify/README.md

 # textify

-Here’s a README for a text editor named Testify.
-This README provides an overview of the project, its features, setup instructions, and more.

-Testify
 Testify is a simple, responsive, and efficient text editor designed for developers and writers who want a clean, distraction-free writing experience.
 Built as a Progressive Web Application (PWA), Testify can be used both online and offline, allowing you to work seamlessly no matter where you are.

 Table of Contents